Face Off (video game)

-Face Off (フェイスオフ, Feisu Ofu) is an ice hockey arcade game developed and released by Namco for Japan only in 1988.
-Up to four players control players from one of eight hockey teams against each other, the objective being to score the most points before the timer ends.
+is a 1988 ice hockey video game developed and published by Namco for arcades.
+It was released only in Japan in December 1988 Up to four players control players from one of eight hockey teams against each other, the objective being to score the most points before the timer ends.
 Similar to Namco's own Final Lap, multiple cabinets can be linked together to enable multiplayer play.
 It runs on the Namco System 1 arcade board.
 Face Off received a favorable critical reception for its visuals and gameplay.
-A digital re-release for the Wii Virtual Console was released in Japan in 2009.
+The game was re-released on the Wii's Virtual Console in 2009.